The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 Exemption from customs duties is tied to the nature and purpose of the goods rather than the type of organization importing them.
 Goods are exempted from customs duties only if: (i) they are donated; and (ii) there is no equivalent produced in the Czech Republic, or its importation would not jeopardize the interests of Czech producers.
 Goods eligible for exemption are those used for educational purposes, scientific work (such as equipment and tools), goods to be used to improve the cultural and living standards of handicapped people, goods to be distributed free of charge for charitable purposes, and items to be used by the blind.

 Since May 1, 2004, the Czech Republic has been a member of European Union.
-Therefore, goods imported by an NGO from any other member state of the European Union, up to a total value of EUR10,000 during a fiscal year, are exempt from import taxation and custom duties.
+Therefore, goods imported by an NPO from any other member state of the European Union, up to a total value of EUR10,000 during a fiscal year, are exempt from import taxation and custom duties.

 F. Double Tax Treaties

 A double taxation treaty was signed in 1994 between the United States and the Czech Republic.
-Since May 1, 2004, all regulation of double taxation between the United States and the European Union applies also to the Czech Republic.
+Effective May 2004, all regulation of double taxation between the United States and the European Union applies also to the Czech Republic.
 After this date, any provision of Czech law conflicting with general EU regulations ceased to be applicable.

 VI.
 Knowledgeable Contacts